Edward Alleyn: Marriages

 Alleyn inherited property in Bishopsgate from his father.
 He married Joan Woodward, stepdaughter of Philip Henslowe on 22 October 1592.
 She died on 28 June 1623.
 Woodward was buried in the Christ's Chapel of God's Gift.
-On 3 December that same year he married Constance, daughter of John Donne, the poet and dean of St Paul's.
+On 3 December that same year he married Constance, daughter of John Donne, the poet and dean of St Paul's, though she was 37 years his junior, and he was older than her father.
 He had no children.
 Constance remarried in 1630, to Samuel Harvey.

 Death and memorial

 Alleyn died in November 1626 and was buried in the chapel of the college which he had founded, known as the Christ's Chapel of God's Gift.
 On 3 November, Alleyn wrote out his last will and testament.
 His gravestone fixes the day of his death as the 21st.
 He was buried on 25 November, in the church floor but his memorial stone was moved from the interior to exterior in 1925 to prevent further wear.
 His body still lies beneath the church floor.

 There is a memorial window to him in the cathedral, which in his time was the parish church for both the borough and the Clink Liberty in which most of his business activities were based.
 A portrait of the actor is on display at Dulwich Picture Gallery.

 Alleyn is unusual among figures in 16th-century drama because a large selection of his private papers have survived.
 They were published in 1843 as The Alleyn Papers, edited by scholar-forger John Payne Collier.
 He also developed professional relationships with religious and political figures such as Sir Francis Bacon and Sir Julius Caesar.

-Alleyn had a private book collection of some signifincance which he bequeathed to Dulwich College.
+Alleyn had a private book collection of some significance which he bequeathed to Dulwich College.

-Portrayals in popular culture

-The character of Alleyn appears in the 1998 film Shakespeare in Love, played by Ben Affleck.
-He is portrayed as a self-absorbed but well-admired actor who agrees to originate the role of Mercutio in Romeo and Juliet after being told that the play's title is Mercutio (an obvious parody of a stereotypical Hollywood star).
-Alleyn's provincial tour with the Admiral's Men, and his known roles in Marlowe's plays (as well as his playing in Shakespeare's Henry VI) are mentioned in the film's dialogue.
-He is depicted as advising Shakespeare to change the name to Romeo and Juliet to suit the focus of the play.

-Alleyn appears in the television show Will, portrayed by Henry Lloyd-Hughes.
-He also appears as a vampire master in Carrie Vaughn's fantasy novel Kitty Steals the Show.